 Women's Management Council - This proactive group of Shook women partners serves as a catalyst for programs targeting the unique challenges facing women practitioners.
 Shook's Distinguished Women Partners >

 Educational Programming - Shook's Diversity and Inclusion Committee spearheads diversity-themed presentations throughout the year for attorneys and staff.
-Recent programs have included those focusing on increasing awareness of implicit bias, cultural competency, generational diversity, and trans inclusion, and luncheons featuring Shook alumnae in the judiciary, LGBT issues, Native American/Tribal law issues, and parenting diversity-sensitive children.
+Recent programs have included those focusing on increasing awareness of micro-inequities and luncheons featuring Shook alumnae in the judiciary, LGBT issues, Native American/Tribal law issues, and parenting diversity-sensitive children.

 The Minority Corporate Counsel Association (MCCA) has recognized Shook for its outstanding diversity program by awarding the Thomas L. Sager Award to the firm in 2001, 2002 and 2010.
 In 2004, the Jackson County Bar Association honored Shook with its inaugural Pyramid of Diversity Award for supporting diversity in Kansas City through recruiting, retention and promotion policies, as well as through partnerships with organizations that share the same goal.